 No, unless you undergo a legal process to put your confirmation name as part of your legal name.

 Choosing a Confirmation Saint Name is simple and straightforward.
-While selecting, you will get to know many saints who you haven’t met before.
+While selecting, you will get to know many saints you haven’t met before.
 They will teach you life lessons you never intend to learn.
 The whole process can make you holy.
 You just need to be open.

 May the Holy Spirit guide you.
 May your Confirmation Saint intercede for you.